tariq7299/final-project-cs50/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

+## Notes on vuetify in this project

+- After adding vuetify, it actually overrides all the default styles of HTML elements !. so lets say for example there is a default `padding` in `<button>` tags, However after adding vuetify, it removes this `padding`, so you have to specify a custom `padding` by you in `<style>`, all of that apply to every element in the whole app.
 ## Some notes on branches
 - First of all !, all of those branches is not fully working but rather it is some different versions of implementing some components and parts of the code